toludwig/golden-lemurs/docs/training.md

 defined for numeric classes as follows:
 $$RMSE(Y, \hat{Y}) = \sqrt{\frac{1}{N} \sum_{i=1}^N (y_i - \hat{y}_i)^2}$$

-The one we are using is a bit different because it does not make too much sense to substract class labels (even if we encoded them numerically).
+The one we are using is a bit different because it does not make too much sense to subtract class labels (even if we encoded them numerically).
 Instead we use the so-called **Cross-entropy loss** defined like this:
 $$CEL(Y, \hat{Y}) = \frac{1}{N} \sum_{i=1}^N H(y_i, \hat{y}_i)$$

-where $H$ is the cross entropy which one can think of as the probability for a sample of beeing in class $\hat{Y}$ while actually beeing in class $Y$ (here for one-hot encoded outputs):
+where $H$ is the cross entropy which one can think of as the probability for a sample of being in class $\hat{Y}$ while actually being in class $Y$ (here for one-hot encoded outputs):
 $$H(Y, \hat{Y}) = - \sum_{y \in Y} y \log \hat{y}$$